 Book VI: Carrie-

+Synopsis: The story of misfit high-school girl, Carrie White, who gradually discovers that she has telekinetic powers.
+Repressed by a domineering, ultra-religious mother and tormented by her peers at school, her efforts to fit in lead to a dramatic confrontation during the senior prom.
 I bought Carrie a few weeks before I read it.
 I sometimes like having the book I'm going to read next on hand, cause it saves me a trip to go buy it.
 I loved the movie.
 With that said, the book goes into much more detail as to how telepathic Carrie is.
 This book was a quick read.
 I actually read this while I was at home sick from the flu early this year, and I love how much we learn about Carrie White.

 Book VII: Cujo-

 Synopsis (taken from Stephen King's website): The Camberf family owns a friendly St. Bernard dog named Cujo, who happens to turn into a killer after being bitten by a rabid bat.
 Donna Trenton's husband is in New York trying to contain a disastrous campaign.
 Feeling abandoned by her workaholic husband, who is frequently out of town, Donna embarks on an affair with a local handyman.
 Left to fend for herself, she takes her ailing Pinto to Joe Cambers' garage for repairs only to be trapped with her son Tad in the sweltering car by the monstrous dog.
+I'm about halfway through the book, making quite a bit of progress, and decided to get the audiobook for this novel as well, to listen to while cleaning my place.
+Here's a PSA: don't play this audiobook on the Bluetooth speaker if children are around you.
+Something I learned, was that this book is not for children.
+I have learned that this book has some X-rated material in it, which came to my surprise.

 So close to the halfway point!